Promet to Sponsor and Present at SandCamp 2012

 This talk will cover:

-- Process involved with migration and what developers expect from clients or project managers
+- The process involved with migration and what developers expect from clients or project managers

 - Overall lessons learned